zoobiasyyed/c0824-code-solutions/html-block-and-inline/html-block-and-inline-quiz-notes.md

 - How do inline elements affect the document flow?

-it occupies the space between the tags that define the element
+it would not effect the flow of the document, it would print on the same line

 - What are the default width and height of a block-level element?

-occupies the full width of the webpage
+occupies the full width of the webpage, height of its content

 - What are the default width and height of an inline element?

-only occupies the space inside the element
+width and height will be determined by its content

 ## Notes